Regiment: Historical origin

 In the 17th century, brigades were formed as units combining infantry, cavalry, and artillery that were more effective than the older, single-arms regiments; in many armies, brigades replaced regiments.
 Organisation and numbers did not follow any standardised pattern between or within armies during this period, with the only common factor being that each regiment had a single commander.

 By the beginning of the 18th century, regiments in most European continental armies had evolved into permanent units with distinctive titles and uniforms, each under the command of a colonel.
 When at full strength, an infantry regiment normally comprised two field battalions of about 800 men each or 8–10 companies.
 In some armies, an independent regiment with fewer companies was labelled a demi-regiment.
 A cavalry regiment numbered 600 to 900 troopers, making up a single entity.
 On campaign, these numbers were soon reduced by casualties and detachments and it was sometimes necessary to amalgamate regiments or to withdraw them to a depot while recruits were obtained and trained.

 With the widespread adoption of conscription in European armies during the nineteenth century, the regimental system underwent modification.
+By the end of the 19th century the number of battalions in an infantry regiment was: in France and Germany—3, in Russia—4 for field regiments and 2 for rifle and reserve regiments, in Austria—4; the number of squadrons in a cavalry regiment was: in France and Germany—5, in Russia and Austria—6 (with some exceptions).
 Prior to World War I, an infantry regiment in the French, German, Russian, and other smaller armies would comprise four battalions, each with a full strength on mobilization of about 1,000 men.
 As far as possible, the separate battalions would be garrisoned in the same military district, so that the regiment could be mobilized and campaign as a 4,000 strong linked group of sub-units.
 A cavalry regiment by contrast made up a single entity of up to 1,000 troopers.
 A notable exception to this practice was the British line infantry system where the two regular battalions constituting a regiment alternated between "home" and "foreign" service and seldom came together as a single unit.